Appendix A: Definition of Reporting Terms

 Important Information About Interim Assessments

-• Interim assessments that require hand scoring must be scored locally in the Teacher Hand Scoring System or the Data Entry Interface.
+- Interim assessments that require hand scoring must be scored locally in the THSS or the Data Entry Interface.
 This scoring is not subject to the rigorous controls used on the Summative ELPAC, and local results may show some variations.

-• Interim assessment items are not for public use.
-For example, educators may display interim assessment items to a classroom of students as part of their instruction but should not copy test items and distribute them to individual students.
+- Interim assessment items are not for public use.
+For example, educators may display interim assessment items to a classroom of students as part of their instruction but should not allow test content to leave the classroom.
 Exposure to and familiarity with test items may affect student performance and the validity of interim assessment results.